Frequently Asked Questions

 How can we buy your products?

-You can find us at farmers market in Brunswick Maine each week, year-round.
-Check our contact page for market schedule by season.
+You can find us at the farmers' market in Brunswick Maine each week, year-round.
+Check our Ways to Shop page for the market schedule by season.
 You can also order online for pick-up at any of our 3 weekly pick-up locations.

 We live out of state, can you ship to us?

-We do not offer shipping at this time.
-To find your local farmers and explore the seasonal offerings in your area, visit localharvest.org or eatrealchicken.com
+We do not offer shipping for food at this time, but you can order sheepskins and goat hides.
+To find your local farmers and explore the seasonal offerings in your area, visit localharvest.org or getrealchicken.com

 What types of payment do you accept?